 This is a continuation of MUS 413.
 The course prepares piano performance majors for their senior recitals.
+In addition to weekly private lessons, students attend a group master class each week.
 Prerequisite: upper-division qualifying examination or by audition

 This course offers advanced study of major works of all periods and intense preparation for the student's senior recital.